A guide to CMS localization for global success

 • You do what the competition does not: Having an edge over your competitors allows you to remain relevant in the business and be more apparent to potential clients.

-• People find you more easily: When your content is localised your Search Engine Optimisation (SEO) improves and you have a better chance of ranking higher when consumers search for the type of product you provide.
+• People find you more easily: When your content is localised your Search Engine Optimisation (SEO) improves, as search engines are better able to index localized content using language tags, hreflang tags, and language-specific sitemaps.
+This increases your chances of ranking higher when consumers search for the type of product you provide.

-• Your audience navigates smoothly on your website/app: when your product is offered in their language everything feels easier and more straightforward to use.
+• Your audience navigates smoothly on your website/app: when your product is offered in their language and you can publish content in multiple languages, everything feels easier and more straightforward to use.

 Essential best practices for CMS localization

-A CMS is a software application or tool that helps a company organize modify and deliver digital content on the web.
+A CMS is a software application or tool that helps a company organize, modify, and deliver digital content on the web.
 Non-technical people may effectively and efficiently manage website material because of its user-friendly interface.
+When selecting cms tools, it’s important to consider localization features such as multilingual support and integration with translation services to facilitate website localization.

-In order to generate multilingual material in widely used languages like Arabic, Spanish, English and French certain content management systems (CMS) come with plugin functionality.
+In order to generate multilingual material in widely used languages like Arabic, Spanish, English, and French, certain content management systems (CMS) come with plugin functionality.
+Integration with a translation management system is also an important feature, as it streamlines translation workflows and supports complex multilingual content.
+Automated translation workflows can save time and resources while ensuring that translated content is accurate and consistent.
+Lokalise is a cloud-based localization software that simplifies the translation process for businesses.
 In order to offer other services like translation, headless CMS providers may also interface with other microservices.

 How to prepare your CMS for seamless localization